 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Fluvanna County Confederate Memorial (approx. 0.6 miles away); Fluvanna County Courthouse (approx. 0.7 miles away); S. C. Abrams High School (approx. 1.7 miles away); The “Regular” Methodist Conference (approx. 2.7 miles away); John Jasper Fluvanna County World War Memorial (approx. 5.3 miles away); Point of Fork (approx. 5.3 miles away); Fork Union Academy (approx. 6.2 miles away).
-Click for a list of all markers in Palmyra.
+Fluvanna County Confederate Memorial (approx. 0.6 miles away); Fluvanna County Courthouse (approx. 0.7 miles away); S. C. Abrams High School (approx. 1.7 miles The “Regular” Methodist Conference (approx. 2.7 miles away); John Jasper (approx. 3.3 miles away); Fluvanna County World War Memorial (approx. 5.3 miles away); Point of Fork (approx. 5.3 miles away); Fork Union Academy (approx. 6.2 miles away).
+Touch for a list and map of all markers in Palmyra.

 Also see . . .